Welcome to today's edition of the Rush 24-7 podcast.

 I'm blue in the face describing this.

-Let's go back to the uh the Henry Gates story because we've got some sound bites on this before we get to your phone calls.
+Let's go back to the Henry Gates story because we've got some soundbites on this before we get to your phone calls.

-Moran says, now you were um you were tough on the Cambridge police department.
+Moran says, now you were tough on the Cambridge Police Department.

 You regret saying that they acted stupidly.

-I'm surprised by the controversy surrounding my statement because I think it was uh pretty straightforward commentary that you probably don't need to handcuff a guy, a middle-aged man who uses a cane who's in his own home.
+I'm surprised by the controversy surrounding my statement because I think it was pretty straightforward commentary that you probably don't need to handcuff a guy, a middle-aged man, who uses a cane who's in his own home.

 Now, what I do know is, as I said last night, I don't know all the details to the case.

-My suspicion is is that words were exchanged between a police officer and Mr. Gates, and that everybody should have just settled down and coolerheads should have prevailed.
+My suspicion is, is that words were exchanged between the police officer and Mr. Gates and that everybody should have just settled down and Cooler Head should have prevailed.

 That's my suspicion.

-But I was asked, well, did it make sense for it to escalate to the levels that it did?
+But I was asked, you know, did it make sense for it to escalate to the levels that it did?

 And I said, probably not.

-And that uh it would have been more sensible for everybody to just once it was established that Mr. Gates was in his own home, that uh we should just settle this thing down.
+And that, you know, it would have been more sensible for everybody to just, once it was established that Mr. Gates was in his own home, that we should just settle this thing down.

 Was he asked?

-He we wasn't asked if it made sense for it to escalate.
+He wasn't asked if it made sense for it to escalate.

 Lynn Sweet didn't ask him that.

-You know, you know there's a character in recent news history that we could compare President Obama to.
+You know, there's a character in recent news history that we could compare President Obama to.

-Mike Knife, the prosecutor in the Duke rape case.
+Mike Nyphong, the prosecutor in the Duke rape case.

 This is the same kind of situation, prejudging without the facts, based on stereotypes, based on race, based on bias.

-You may we we've got the president of the United States may as well be Mike Knife, folks.
+We've got the president of the United States may as well be Mike Nyphong, folks.

 That's the best way to understand the way this whole thing's shaping out.

-So Moran then says, Well, you you uh you you think the Cambridge police acted stupidly?
+So Moran then says, well, you think the Cambridge police acted stupidly?

-Terry, I think this is a classic example at a time when we're struggling about health care energy.
+Terry, I think this is a classic example.

-We got two wars going on, uh, that um issues like this get elevated in ways that probably don't make much sense.
+At a time when we're struggling about healthcare energy, we've got two wars going on that issues like this get elevated in ways that probably don't make much sense.

-I I think that it doesn't make sense with all the problems that we have out there, uh, to arrest a guy in his own home if he's not causing a serious disturbance.
+I think that it doesn't make sense with all the problems that we have out there to arrest a guy in his own home if he's not causing a serious disturbance.

-It would have been better if Gore hasn't prevailed.
+It would have been better if Cooler has to prevail.

 Well, yeah, you know what?